Last updated September, 2022

-This error can be thought of as a false positive since you’re claiming a winner that’s not really there.
+This error can be thought of as a false positive since you’re claiming a winner that’s not there.

-It occurs when you incorrectly declare that there’s no conversion difference between versions – even though there actually is.
+It occurs when you incorrectly fail to reject the null hypothesis and instead reject the alternative hypothesis by declaring that there’s no conversion difference between versions – even though there actually is.

 This kind of error is also known as a false negative.
 Again, a mistake you want to avoid.